mongodb-developer/EventbridgeAtlas/README.md

 Demonstrates how Realm Webhooks can be invoked to perform CRUD operations on collections residing in MongoDB Atlas from the EventBridge API Endpoints option.

-## Architectural overview
+## Architectural Overview
 ![Architecture](/images/Architecture1.png)

-## Prerequisites & setup
+## Prerequisites and Setup
 - clone this repo!
 - create a trial MongoDB Atlas account https://www.mongodb.com/cloud/atlas/register

-## Create cluster on MongoDB Atlas
+## Create a Cluster on MongoDB Atlas
 * Follow the steps [here](https://docs.atlas.mongodb.com/tutorial/create-new-cluster) to create a new database cluster
 * Configure database user, IP Whitelist and copy the connection string.
 Follow the steps [here](https://docs.atlas.mongodb.com/driver-connection)

 ## Create Realm Webhook
-Before we can write the code for our WebHook, we first need to configure it.
-The Configure Service WebHooks guide in the Realm documentation goes into more detail, but you will need to configure the following options:
+Before we can write the code for our webhook, we first need to configure it.
+The Configure Service Webhooks guide in the Realm documentation goes into more detail, but you will need to configure the following options:

 *Authentication type must be set to system
 *The HTTP method is POST